BETH MORRISON PROJECTS & NATIONAL SAWDUST PRESENT

 Huan Sun is a contemporary music composer who is inspired by Chinese ancient culture (literature, visual art, and music), Peking Opera, Chinese folk music and Western music.
 Her musical style transcends the boundaries of ancient and modern; east and west.
 Huan Sun’s chamber art song won the first prize in “The 9th Yanhuang Art Song Composition Competition”.
 Her first orchestral work The Garden of Arcadia has been premiered and performed by China Youth Symphony Orchestra.
 Huan Sun was born in Qinhuangdao, China in 1994.
 She had a strong interest in music at a very early age.
 She received a Bachelor degree from the Central Conservatory of Music in Beijing.
 Huan Sun moved to the United States to further her education, entering the composition program at the Mannes School of Music with a merit scholarship, under the study of Dr. Huang Ruo.

-BMP: Next Generation is made possible by commissioning underwriting support from Elizabeth and Justus Schlichting.
+BMP: Next Gen is made possible by commissioning underwriting support from Elizabeth and Justus Schlichting.
 Additional support provided by the National Endowment for the Arts.